JoshuaKGoldberg/create-typescript-app/docs/Tooling.md

 ### Renovate

-[**Renovate**](https://docs.renovatebot.com): Keeps dependencies up-to-date with PRs, configured to wait a few days after each update for safety.
+[**Renovate**](https://docs.renovatebot.com): Keeps dependencies up-to-date with PRs, configured to wait a week after each update for safety.

 ### Testing